julienlafargue/Gomoku/README.md

 ## The project
 This project was carried out as part of my course to epitech over a period of three weeks in group of three.
-The goal was to achieve an artificial inteligence with the best algorhythm on the gomoku game.
+The goal was to achieve an artificial inteligence with the best algorithm on the gomoku game.

 ## The game
 The principle of the game is to align five pieces on a board that can make the size you wanted.